shivamjha-9/titanic-logistic-model/README.md

 ---

 ## 🧹 Data Preprocessing
-- Handled missing values in Age and Embarked
+- Handled missing values in `Age` and `Embarked`
 - Encoded `Sex` and `Embarked` using LabelEncoder
-- Visualized feature relationships with correlation heatmap
+- Visualized feature relationships with a correlation heatmap
 - Normalized features and performed train-test split

 ---